 ‘Another Mass Murder in the News’ and Other Poetry by Bruce Dale Wise The Society November 6, 2017 Culture, Deconstructing Communism, News of Note, Poetry 2 Comments (All poems by Bruce Dale Wise) Another Mass Murder in the News by Bilee Wad Curse He was an atheist who called churchgoers “stupid” on his Facebook pages where he posted “She’s a bad bitch” gun, an AR-15 semiautomatic that he used to murder at least twenty-six in bloody-hell diffused.
 Mass shooter Kelley injured too, in Sutherland Springs Church, another twenty people with his hateful, mental smirch.
 Court-martialled five years back from the United States Air Force, for his assault upon his wife and child, in due course.
 He hoped perhaps to kill his in-laws who weren’t present at the church they had gone to, in what was not a random act.
 If only he’d gone to that church to seek the love of Christ, to understand the mercy that he wanted sacrificed, instead of like those vile ones with bombs, trucks, cars and guns, who try to shatter grace and joy with violence unspun.
 Bilee Wad Curse is a poet of crime.
 The First Thanksgiving by Usa W. Celebride Though not the first time folks had given thanks to God above, the first Thanksgiving in America was touched with love; for of one-hundred-two Mayflower passengers arrived, just forty-four or so by the next autumn had survived.
 Chief Massasoit of nearby Wampanoags made a pack with Puritans because he feared Narragansett attack.
 With help from Squanto, Pilgrims learned to fertilize their fields; with fish remains their corn grew tall and made enormous yields.
 The Harvest Festival came in Fall 1621 and thankful people dined on turkey, corn and venison.
 In 1863, Abe Lincoln made Thanksgiving Day, a celebration for the nation in times just as gray.
 Usa W. Celebride is a poet of America, who loves the USA.
 Media Feeding Frenzy at the Koi Pond Photo Op by “Lice Brews” Ueda After a few scoops, after Abe tossed his box, Trump dumped his box too; and then the two of them left to a lunch off from the zoo.
 “Lice Brews” Ueda is a poet fond of Japan, and things Japanese, like the tanka.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Lew Icarus Bede November 15, 2017 All three poems are merely occasional pieces.
 In the first poem, the language is harsh, like the topic, as in an unnuanced news clip.
 The second poem is like one of those pro forma pieces expected of poet laureates.
 The last poem is a very overt tanka.
 In each poem the last word has an extra punch.
 The interest for me in the first two poems is the metrical content in the first poem, like “AR-15 semiautomatic,” “Southerlands Spring Church,” “United States Air Force,” and in the second poem, “Chief Massasoit of nearby Wampanoags,” remeniscent of Wallace Stevens “Bantams in Pine-Woods,” and the concluding “long a” assonance.
 Reply Leo Yankevich November 15, 2017 Mr Wise, “The First Thanksgiving” and “Media Feeding Frenzy at the Koi Pond Photo Op” —aren’t bad at all— as Robert Fitzgerald or Robert Lowell, both minor poets themselves, used to say to their students after having read one or two of their laboured-over poems.
 My hat goes off to you.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.